 |Option 30, 40 or 50 at retirement and your beneficiary dies first||You may name a new joint survivor beneficiary, or change to retirement Option 20.|

 For options 30, 40 and 50, you must furnish a copy of your spouse or joint survivor beneficiary’s death certificate, and, in the case of marriage, a copy of your marriage license.
 PERF will also need the birth certificate of your new joint survivor beneficiary.
 Please note that changing your joint survivor beneficiary may have a significant impact on your monthly benefit.

 Members may change their joint survivor beneficiary or form of benefit after retirement due to divorce unless it is prohibited in the divorce decree or property settlement agreement.
 This event has been added to the limited number of circumstances under which a joint survivor beneficiary may be changed after retirement.

 A PERF member’s application for retirement benefits is void if the member has an agreement, formal or informal, prior to his or her retirement, with a covered employer to become re-employed in a covered position.
 Your effective retirement date is the first day of the month for which you were paid retirement benefits.
 There is no earnings limitation for members who choose to return to work in a PERF-covered position after retirement.
-No additional service credit is earned and no contributions will be made to your ASA if you return to work on a PERF-covered position.
+No additional service credit is earned and no contributions will be made to your ASA if you return to work in a PERF-covered position.

 Members who have retired from another Indiana public pension fund (such as the 1977 Police Officers’ and Firefighters’ Pension and Disability Fund) must also meet this 30-day separation from service requirement before taking a PERF-covered position with the same employer.

 You may begin receiving retirement benefits while continuing to work in a PERF-covered position if you are age 70 and have at least 20 years of creditable service.
 A member who chooses to begin receiving monthly retirement benefits while working in a PERF-covered position cannot earn additional service credit towards retirement, but may continue to make contributions to their ASA.
-Members choosing this option may not withdraw their earnings until separated from service.
+Members choosing this option may not withdraw their continued contributions and earnings until separated from service.